katelyndb/PlaylistMaker/README.md

 This program is a application of my knowledge of the the C++ language.
 I am furthering my experience in this language by creating a playlist maker.

 This software allows users to create playlists and add songs to individual playlists.
 A user can also remove playlists, remove individual songs, and display the entire music library or all playlists.
+Please be aware there is case sensitivity and inputs should not include spaces.

 I wrote this software to explore an idea that I had and expose myself to new programming languages.